-regulating: the accounts of solicitors and their employees, registered European lawyers and their employees, registered foreign lawyers, recognised bodies and their managers and employees, and licensed bodies and their managers and employees, in respect of practice in England and Wales; and regulating: the accounts of solicitors, solicitors and their managers, solicitors and their managers, solicitors and solicitors and their managers, solicitors and managers of a solicitors and solicitors and managers of a solicitor and solicitors are solicitors and solicitors and solicitors and solicitors are solicitors and solicitors and solicitors are solicitors and solicitors and solicitors are solicitors.

-regulating: the accounts of solicitors and registered European lawyers, solicitor lawyer-controlled and registered European lawyer-controlled recognised bodies and their managers, solicitor lawyer of England and Wales and registered European lawyer managers of overseas law firms controlled by solicitors lawyers of England and Wales and/or registered European lawyers, solicitors and registered European lawyers who are named trustees, and managers of a solicitor lawyer-controlled recognised body or a registered European lawyer-controlled body who are named trustees, in respect of practice from Scotland or Northern Ireland.
+regulating: the accounts of solicitors and their employees, registered European lawyers and their employees, registered foreign lawyers, recognised bodies and their managers and employees, and licensed bodies and their managers and employees, in respect of practice in England and Wales; and regulating: the accounts of solicitors, lawyer-controlled bodies and their managers, lawyers of England and Wales who are managers of overseas law firms controlled by lawyers of England and Wales, solicitors who are named trustees, and managers of a lawyer-controlled body who are named trustees, in respect of practice outside the UK; and regulating: the accounts of solicitors and registered European lawyers, lawyer-controlled and registered European lawyer-controlled bodies and their managers, lawyer of England and Wales and registered European lawyer managers of overseas law firms controlled by lawyers of England and Wales and/or registered European lawyers, solicitors and registered European lawyers who are named trustees, and managers of a lawyer-controlled body or a registered European lawyer-controlled body who are named trustees, in respect of practice from Scotland or Northern Ireland.

-For the definition of words in italics in Parts A-F see rule 2 - Interpretation.
-For the definition of words in italics in Part G see rule 51 - Application and Interpretation (overseas provisions).
+For the definition of words in italics in Parts 1-6, see rule 2 - Interpretation.
+For the definition of words in italics in Part 7 see rule 48 - Application and Interpretation (overseas provisions).